PHPAdam/PHPAdam.github.io/_posts/2020-8-20-what-is-a-mortgage-calculator.md

 ### It's not "Mortgage Payments"

 Searching Google for "Mortgage Calculator" gives you mostly Mortgage Payment Calculators.
 Except there are few reasons, anyone would want this.
 Especially not 27,433 people a day.
-Consumers are always tovld the monthly payments on ESIS or KFI's.
+Consumers are always told the monthly payments on ESIS or KFI's.
 It would be rare to have on hand just the interest rate, mortgage amount and term without also having the mortgage payment.

 By providing this calculator, I believe most companies are responding to consumer intent wrong.

 It's reasonable for [Citizens Advice] to have it, so Consumers can confirm they are paying the correct amount.
-I can not see clients of lenders or mortgage brokers would need it.
+I can not see clients of lenders or mortgage brokers would needing it (more than the alternatives).

 > NOTE: Nothing wrong in having this calculator.
 It's just not what people are looking for en-mass.